Ensono/amido.github.io/docs/publishing.md

 ## Package Registry

-All our packages are publically available from `npm`:
+All our packages are publicly available from `npm`:
 <https://www.npmjs.com/org/amidostacks>

 ## Package Management